lubeskih/enigma-emulator/docs/EOFM.md

 The basic Enigma machine had been exhibited in 1923, soon after its invention, at the congress of the International Postal Union.
 Originally, it was sold commercially and used by banks.

-The German cryptographic authorities had modified it in a different way to create the machine which, though bearing the original name of Enigma, was much more effective than the comercially available device.
+The German cryptographic authorities had modified it in a different way to create the machine which, though bearing the original name of Enigma, was much more effective than the commercially available device.

 The underlying principle of an Enigma machine cipher is that of letter substitution, meaning that each letter of our plaintext (undeciphered message) is substituted by another letter.